-- impacts on key performance indicators (KPIs) for non financial outcomes.
+- impacts on key performance indicators (KPIs) for nonfinancial outcomes.

 "Proposal scenario" actions lead to better business outcomes than continuing under "Business as Usual."

-The business case author—just like the laboratory scientist—provides statistical evidence that the different scenario outcomes are not due simply to random variability in assumptions underlying cost/benefit estimates.
+The business case writer—just like the laboratory scientist—provides statistical evidence that the different scenario outcomes are not due simply to random variability in assumptions underlying cost/benefit estimates.
 For the business case author, risk and sensitivity analyses serve this purpose: For instance, the author may produce confidence interval estimates such as these: